 The fiction, art, and poetry of our forthcoming issue examine aspects of the present that usually go unpreserved.
 How does it feel to be in our skin, in this place, at this time?

-Join us live on YouTube for a weekend of readings, art explorations, musical performances, panel discussions, interactive sessions and more to celebrate the publication of SAND #21 and our 10-year anniversary.
+From 29 to 31 June 2020, SAND held a live-streamed weekend of readings, art explorations, musical performances, panel discussions, interactive sessions and more to celebrate the publication of SAND #21 and our 10-year anniversary.

 Trailer featuring Paulina Domínguez’s animation of Vikram Ramakrishnan as well as readings by Rukmini Kalamangalam, Lizzy Yarwood, billy cancel, and SJ Fowler.
 Incorporating a clip from Claudio Herr’s opera Aquaria Palaoa.